-Creating a User Account for Spitfire Image Library
+Creating a User Account for the WebDAM Image Library

-The following are instructions for a new user needing access to the Spitfire Image Library.
-The library is also referred to sometimes as the WebDAM Image Server, so either name means the same thing.
+The following are instructions for a new user needing access to the WebDAM Image Library.

-Sometimes it is easier to setup accounts over the phone, so we will most likely call you to start the process.
+Sometimes it is easier to setup accounts over the phone, so we may call you to start the process.
 This entire account creation will take only 3-5 minutes.

 There are a few pieces of information that will be needed to create an account.